lcerdeira/lcerdeira/README.md

 **I'm from Brazil**, living in remote office due pandemic circumstances, please stay in your localhost (127.0.0.1) and use mask (255.255.255.24)!

 Pescatarian Lyfestyle!

-I'm a kind of swiss army knife (please don't bully me) 🦖.
+A kind of swiss army knife (please don't bully me) 🦖

-I'm workaholic scientist.
+- Workaholic scientist

-- PhD in Sciences (Bioinformatic)
+- PhD in Sciences
 - MSc.
 Bioinformatic
 - BSc.
 Computer Sciences
 - Systems Architect